+Indicator Measure(s) Description

-Indicator Measure(s) Description passing grade; (c) One unit of credit in science with a passing grade; and (d) One unit of credit in social studies with a passing grade.
-Academic Learning Plans Academic Learning plans are required for middle school students per NRS 388.165.
-At the middle/junior high school level, academic learning plans are to be developed for each student on initial enrollment.
-An academic learning plan rate is determined through district submitted data consisting of the number of all students at the school by the end of the school year and the number of all students with an academic learning plan.
-This measure is in support of state initiatives in which K-12, higher education and workforce development efforts are being aligned in order to improve outcomes for all Nevadans.
-The inclusion of this measure will bolster the importance of these plans and lay the groundwork for future improvements to them.
-The SEA has evidence to suggest that the rates at which these plans are in place are not 100% for all of Nevada schools, and so the collection of this information will provide some degree of differentiation in school ratings.
-If in the future, academic learning plans are discovered to be in place for all Nevada middle school and high school students, this measure will be considered for removal from the system.
-Since these data will be collected from all LEAs for all middle and high schools, this measure will be both valid and reliable.
-Ninth Grade Credit Sufficiency This rate will be determined by the number of ninth grade students who earned at least five credits by the end of their first year of high school.
-The numerator of this rate will consist of the number of ninth grade students with at least five credits and the denominator will be the total number of ninth grade students.
-This measure will consider ninth grade credits earned during the regular school year (i.e. not during summer school after the end of the ninth grader's school year).
-Science Proficiency Pursuant to section 1111(b)(2)(B)(v)(II) of ESSA, the science CRT is administered to students in grades 5, 8, and 10.
-This will be a measure of student proficiency.
-In making annual determinations of school performance, science will be incorporated with all measures.
-As part of our calculation process, NDE will pool the ELA, math and science proficiency scores in Elementary and Middle School.
-High School science proficiency rates will be reported separately in addition to math and ELA proficiency rates.
-The pooled averaging methodology will result in an overall test proficiency rate by which the numerator is the total number of 45
+Indicator Measure(s) Descriptionnumber of all students with a signed academic learning plan.This measure is in support of state initiatives in which K-12,higher education and workforce development efforts are beingaligned in order to improve outcomes for all Nevadans.
+Theinclusion of this measure will bolster the importance of theseplans and lay the groundwork for future improvements to them.The SEA has evidence to suggest that the rates at which theseplans are in place are not 100% for all of Nevada schools, and sothe collection of this information will provide some degree ofdifferentiation in school ratings.
+If in the future, academiclearning plans are discovered to be in place for all Nevada middleschool and high school students, this measure will be consideredfor removal from the system.
+Since these data will be collectedfrom all LEAs for all middle and high schools, this measure willbe both valid and reliable.

+ACT Composite Score

+The average composite score only for the 11 th grade census takers during the state testing window will be used for this measure.

+Ninth and Tenth Grade Credit Sufficiency

+This rate will be determined by the number of ninth grade students who earned at least five credits by the end of their first year of high school and the number of tenth grade students who have earned at least eleven credits by the end of their second year of high school.
+This will be a pooled average in which the numerator will consist of the number of ninth grade and tenth grade students with at least five and eleven credits respectively and the denominator will be the total number of ninth and tenth grade students.
+This measure will consider ninth grade credits earned during the regular school year (i.e. not during summer school after the end of the ninth grader's school year) and tenth grade credits accumulated by the end of the regular 10 th grade school year.
+This rate will include only tenth grade credit sufficiency for schools that do not serve ninth grade students.

+EOC Achievement Level 3 and 4 Percentage

+Achieving a level 3 or above on an EOC exam has been determined by the NV State Board of Education the level needed to be considered college and career ready.
+This rate will be calculated by the total number of students achieving a level 3 or higher divided by the total number of exams given in ELA and in Math.
+Points will be awarded based on a pooled average.

+Science Proficiency